Timinator2000/Algorithm-X/docs/22-2025-and-beyond/13-connect-the-colours-part-2.md

 1. Movement is restricted to horizontal and vertical steps, mimicking a rook’s moves in chess (up, down, left, or right).

+>Note: For simplicity, the examples in this section place the endpoints in the bottom-left and upper-right corners of the grid.
+In the actual puzzle, the endpoints may appear anywhere.

 ---

 # Scaling to a 3x3 Grid